tulios/mappersmith-object/readme.md

 ### <a name="set"></a> set

-It sets the provided value to the key, creating inexistent nodes in the process.
+Sets the provided value to the key, creating inexistent nodes in the process.

 ```js
 obj.set('name', 'Other') // 'Other'